July 25, 2020

 Another welcoming change was the temperature drop.
 Lijiang sits at 2,400m / 7,900ft, so it never gets as hot as some other Chinese cities, still, evenings proved more comfortable.

-The evening was also an excellent excuse to try some street food before seeing Dayan at night.
+The evening was also an excellent excuse to try some street food, before seeing Dayan at night.
+It was dinner time, after all.

-While the number of people didn't change, the age groups and interests shifted.
-Some of the buildings are adapted into nightlife venues, bringing in loads of young people.
+When the daylight disappeared, the number of people didn't change; however, the age groups and interests shifted.
+Some of the restaurants cleaned their tables away, making room for a dancefloor, other buildings are adapted into nightlife venues to begin with.
+All of them brought in loads of young people.

 To me, however, a more exciting element was to stay outdoors and observe other cultural habits.
 One of them was people getting candle boats made to look like lotus blooms, lighting them up, and sending them off on the canals' water while whispering a wish.

-The Elephant Hill isn't tall, but it is pretty steep at places.
-Yet, because of a well-built trail full of stairs, you can be on the top in no time.
+The Elephant Hill isn't tall, but it is pretty steep in places.
+Yet, because of a well-built trail full of stairs, one can be on the top in no time.

 Before reaching the summit, there are a few gazebos with some fine outlooks on the city.